-Best new apps for March: Cool tools for budging, podcasting, and scheduling
+Best new apps for March: Cool tools for budgeting, podcasting, and scheduling

 EveryTwo: Budgeting that aligns to your pay

-New budgeting app EveryTwo enters a crowded market of budgeting apps but differentiates itself by offering an easy-to-use interface and customizable budget schedules so you can better align what you’re bringing in with all the bill payments that are going out.
+New budgeting app EveryTwo enters a crowded market of budgeting apps, but differentiates itself by offering an easy-to-use interface and customizable budget schedules so you can better align what you’re bringing in with all the bill payments that are going out.

-Income and expense items are presented as in straightforward checklist so you can mark items done as you’ve dealt with them, there’s a handy overdraft avoidance feature, and you can export your budget to popular cloud storage services.
+Income and expense items are presented as a straightforward checklist, so you can mark items as done as soon as you’ve dealt with them.
+There’s a handy overdraft-avoidance feature, and you can export your budget to popular cloud storage services.

-The app is free but ad-supported.
-There’s a premium version for a buck a month or six bucks a year that removes ads, enables a dark mode, and lets you set up recurring income and expense transactions.
+The app is free, but ad-supported.
+There’s a premium version for a buck a month or $6 a year that removes ads, enables a dark mode, and lets you set up recurring income and expense transactions.

 Podcastle: High-quality podcasting on the go